lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

     --OR--

-    - 7b.
-GROUP BY Answer
+- 6c.
+GROUP BY Answer: Adjust the count evaluation.

     - SQL Query Pattern

     SELECT <column>
     FROM <table1a> AS expressions
     WHERE experiments.<column>
----
 ---
 ## Part 3 - Three Table Queries